brendoncarroll/go-p2p/README.md

 - **Fragmenting Swarm**
 A higher order swarm which increases the MTU of an underlying swarm by breaking apart messages, and assembling them on the other side.

+- **Virtual Swarm**
+A swarm which can be used to mock swarms of any comparable address type, and any public key type.

 The `swarmutil` package contains utilities for writing `Swarms`.
 The `swarmtest` package contains a test suite which checks that a given Swarm implementation exhibits all the behaviors expected.